-Queen Rania visits young female footballers while training for the upcoming FIFA U17 Women’s World Cup
+Queen Rania visits young Jordanian footballers training for FIFA U17 Women’s World Cup

 (Office of Her Majesty – Press Department – Amman) Her Majesty Queen Rania Al Abdullah met with female football players in the Under 17 Women’s National Football Team, while training at the Amman Stadium on Tuesday.
 The young players are getting ready to participate in the upcoming FIFA U17 Women's World Cup championship, set to take place in Amman in September and October 2016.

 The upcoming tournament, which is the largest sporting event Jordan hosts to date, will also be the first women's World Cup to be held in the Middle East region.